A leader in the success game: Affirm Holdings Inc. (AFRM) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 0.30 percent of Affirm Holdings Inc. shares are owned by insiders, and 83.60 percent are held by financial institutions.
-Rabois Keith, the Director at Affirm Holdings Inc. (AFRM) has sold 17,286 shares of firm on Apr 03 at a price of $11.15 against the total amount of $0.19 million.
-In another inside trade, Rabois Keith, Director of Affirm Holdings Inc. (NASDAQ:AFRM) sold 17,287 shares of the firm on Mar 01 for a total worth of $0.22 million at a price of $12.77.
-An inside trade which took place on Feb 01, Director of Affirm Holdings Inc. Rabois Keith sold 17,287 shares of firm against total price of $0.29 million at the cost of $16.71 per share.
+GIC Private Ltd, the 10% Owner at Affirm Holdings Inc. (AFRM) has sold 203,905 shares of firm on Jul 05 at a price of $15.42 against the total amount of $3.14 million.
+In another inside trade, Rabois Keith, Director of Affirm Holdings Inc. (NASDAQ:AFRM) sold 17,286 shares of the firm on Apr 03 for a total worth of $0.19 million at a price of $11.15.
+An inside trade which took place on Mar 01, Director of Affirm Holdings Inc. Rabois Keith sold 17,287 shares of firm against total price of $0.22 million at the cost of $12.77 per share.